JamieVaughn/blog/src/content/post/astro_for_sites.md

 With Astro I can easily pull in `solid-js` for small demo widgets using MDX within my markdown articles.
 It was seriously easy, too easy.
 MDX just worked and I had options with what UI framework I use to pwoer the client side component.
 I naturally went with SolidJS, which I'm a big fan of for interactive widgets due to it's fidelilty to the DOM as well as its wonderful reactive primitives, of course!

 ## What Next?

+To be honest, I don't see much point in investing much in React anymore.
+The DX was best-in-class for its time, but in my opinion its definitely been eclipsed at this point.
+On top of that, it doesnt' feel like React is staying as close to web standards as other frameworks.
+Finally, React has enough bloat and baggage now that it really is a drag on its bundle size and web vitals scores.
+So, I'm overdue for a change anyways!

 I'll be using Astro for another content blog site for another business shortly.
 As for SolidJS, I'm spinning up a data visualization component library with SolidJS and storybook, and also working on a cooldown based RTS game with SolidJS as well, which I'm eager to begin.
 And for my more interactive LMS (learning management system) site I'll be using SvelteKit to give that a serious try.
 Looking forward to both!